-* Review the titling and ownership of all financial accounts.
-Make certain any accounts owned and titled in a trust, or have a Payable upon Death designation, will meet desired intentions if a transfer were to take place.
+- Review the titling and ownership of all financial accounts.
+Make certain any accounts owned and titled in a trust, or have a Payable upon Death (POD) designation, will meet desired intentions if a transfer were to take place.

-* Check the interest rates that are being charged on all credit cards.
-For individuals who carry balances, consider consolidating to the card with the lowest interest rate or even contemplate a Home Equity Line of Credit as the interest may be tax-deductible.
+- Check the interest rates that are being charged on all credit cards.
+For individuals who carry balances, consider consolidating to the card with the lowest interest rate or even contemplate a home equity line of credit (HELOC) as the interest may be tax-deductible.